Skip to main content

 • music

-The music in the game is generally described as relaxing and pleasant, though often repetitive and generic, making it suitable for casual play or as background noise.
-Some players appreciate the soundtrack, suggesting it enhances the gaming experience, while others recommend muting it due to its limited variety and occasional loudness.
-Overall, the music adds a nice touch but may not be compelling enough to keep players engaged for long sessions.
+The music in the game is generally described as relaxing and pleasant, though often repetitive and generic, making it suitable for background listening while playing.
+Some players appreciate the soundtrack, suggesting it enhances the casual gaming experience, while others recommend muting it due to its limited variety.
+Overall, the music adds a nice touch but may not be memorable or engaging enough for extended play sessions.

 • “Shoutout to the music: they are very relaxing and make sure playing the game is a pleasure.”